spike-rabbit/element/CONTRIBUTING.md

 - to create a new release push changes to the `main` branch
 - to create a pre-release push changes to the `next` branch
-- to create a maintenance release push changes to a branch following this
+- to create a back-merge release push changes to a branch following this
-  pattern: `maintenance/N.N.x` / `maintenance/N.x.x` / `maintenance/N.x` branch
+  pattern: `release/N.N.x` / `release/N.x.x` / `release/N.x` branch where `N` is
-  where `N` is any existing version
+  any existing version

 ## Attribution